harveyormston/osc_gen/README.md

-If you want to morph to a smaller number of slots, you'd need to use morph to compress your 5 waves into 3 'in-between' waves first, and the the decision over which waves to keep and which to compress isn't a decision morph should make for you.
+If you want to morph to a smaller number of slots, you'd need to use morph to compress your 5 waves into 3 'in-between' waves first, and the decision over which waves to keep and which to compress isn't a decision morph should make for you.